styleguide

 Bash is the only shell scripting language permitted for executables.

-Executables must start with #!/bin/bash and a minimum number of flags.
+Executables must start with #!/bin/bash and minimal flags.
 Use set to set shell options so that calling your script as bash script_name does not break its functionality.

-The only exception to this is where you’re forced to by whatever you’re coding for.
-One example of this is Solaris SVR4 packages which require plain Bourne shell for any scripts.
+The only exception to the above is where you’re forced to by whatever you’re coding for.
+For example some legacy operating systems or constrained execution environments may require plain Bourne shell for certain scripts.

 When to use Shell